rajeevlraman/HomelabV2/README.md

 I look forward to the continued growth and learning that HomelabV2 will facilitate.
 This setup not only challenges my current hardware but also pushes my understanding and skills to new heights.<br><br>

-the Idea and setup is inspired from various blogs and videos, especially from Gerard Obrien, Christaian , Cyyberwox academy, and the Community.
+***The Idea and setup is inspired from various blogs and videos, especially from Gerard Obrien, Christaian , Cyberwox academy, and the Community.***

 <!--